bjlittle/geovista/README.md

 ## Philisophy

-The goal of GeoVista is simple; to complement [PyVista](https://docs.pyvista.org/index.html) with convenient cartographic features and capability.
+The goal of GeoVista is simple; to complement [PyVista](https://docs.pyvista.org/index.html) with convenient cartographic capability.

 In this regard, from a design perspective we aim to keep GeoVista as **pure** to PyVista as possible i.e., **minimise specialisation** as far as practically possible in order to **maximise native compatibility** within the PyVista and [VTK](https://vtk.org/) ecosystems.